Computationally Efficient Learning of Statistical Manifolds: Application to smart meter data

 }

-Next, we consider smart-meter data for residential and non-profiled meter consumers, collected as part of a behavioral trial conducted by the Commission for Energy Regulation (CER) in Ireland ( \hyperlink{ref-cer2012-data}{Commission for Energy Regulation (CER) 2012}).
+Next, we consider smart-meter data for residential and non-profiled meter consumers, collected in the \emph{CER Smart Metering Project - Electricity Customer Behaviour Trial, 2009-2010} in Ireland \citep{cer2012-data}.
 Electricity smart meters record consumption, on a near real-time basis, at the level of individual commercial and residential properties.
-The CER dataset does not include energy for heating systems since it is either metered separately, or households use a different source of energy, such as oil or gas.
+The CER dataset\footnote{accessed via the Irish Social Science Data Archive - www.ucd.ie/issda.} does not include energy for heating systems since it is either metered separately, or households use a different source of energy, such as oil or gas.
 In this study, the installed cooling systems are also not reported.

 We use measurements of half-hourly electricity consumption gathered from 3,639 residential consumers over 535 consecutive days.
 Every meter provides electricity consumption between 14 July 2009 and 31 December 2010.
-Demand data from two smart meters (ID 1003 and 1539) are shown in Figure \ref{fig:smartmeter} as time-series plots.
+Demand data from two smart meters (ID 1003 and 1539) are shown in \autoref{fig:smartmeter} as time series plots.
 It is obvious that these meters have relatively different patterns.
-Meter 1539 (bottom of Figure \ref{fig:smartmeter}) has a period of around 150 days with lower (approximately half) the electricity usage of remaining days and is otherwise relatively stable.
-In contrast, Meter 1003 (top of Figure \ref{fig:smartmeter}) exhibits regular spikes on weekends.
+Meter 1539 (bottom of \autoref{fig:smartmeter}) has a period of around 150 days with lower (approximately half) the electricity usage of remaining days and is otherwise relatively stable.
+In contrast, Meter 1003 (top of \autoref{fig:smartmeter}) exhibits regular spikes on weekends.

 For electricity demand data, one particular problem of interest is to visualize and identify households or periods of the week with anomalous usage patterns.
-For this reason, the object of interest in comparing households or periods of the week is the distribution of electricity demand rather than the raw data itself ( \hyperlink{ref-Hyndman2018-ia}{R. J. Hyndman, Liu, and Pinson 2018}).
+For this reason, the object of interest in comparing households or periods of the week is the distribution of electricity demand rather than the raw data itself \citep{Hyndman2018-ia}.
 An additional advantage of looking at distributions rather than raw data is that it provides a convenient mechanism for handling missing data which can be a significant problem in smart meter data applications.
-In the next section, we first describe how discrete approximations to the distributions of interest are computed.
-We then describe how the connection between popular metrics on the space of probability distributions (in particular the Hellinger and Total Variation distance) and the \(L_1\) and \(L_2\) norms of a vector containing probabilities allows us to apply manifold learning techniques on statistical manifolds.
+In the rest of this section, we first describe how discrete approximations to the distributions of interest are computed.
+We then approximate the distances between vectors containing probabilities with the consistent estimator in \autoref{estimator}, which allows us to apply manifold learning techniques on statistical manifolds.

 \hypertarget{dataprocessing}{